Effects of Online Self-Disclosure on Social Feedback During the COVID-19 Pandemic: Automatic Classification for Support-Giving Comments

 The original dataset consists of six gold standard labels for each sentence: emotional disclosure; information disclosure; support; general support; information support; and emotional support.
 For the purpose of this paper, we only use labels of support, emotional support, and information support.

 Supposedly, all sentences that are labeled as either `informational support' or `emotional support' should be labeled as `support'.
 However, we discovered 10 sentences that are labeled as `informational support', but not as `support'.
 We considered these examples as outliers and excluded them.
 The statistics of the data are detailed in Table \ref{tab:supportdata}.
-We use 90 percent of the data for training/validation and 10 percent of the data for testing.